My Favourite Things to Do Alone in Paris

 This post may contain affiliate links, meaning I get a commission if you decide to purchase something through the links, at no additional cost to you.
 Read my Affiliate Disclosure.

 When I travel alone, I rely on rituals.
 They ground me.
 They give purpose to days that would otherwise be wide open.
-They’re familiar, but never boring—always layered with new detail.
+They’re familiar, but never boring.

 These are the things I do every time I return to Paris.
-My quiet traditions that make every trip feel like coming home.
+My traditions make every trip feel like coming home.

 I hope they become part of your Paris love story too.